Use Amazon Bedrock Models

-You can use models hosted in your own Bedrock or SageMaker account or in deepset's account.
+You can use models hosted in your own Bedrock account.

 You can use embedding models and LLMs hosted on Amazon Bedrock through Bedrock's API.
+You can connect to your Bedrock account using your Bedrock API key of IAM access key.
 For a full list of supported models, see Amazon Bedrock documentation.

 Prerequisites